 Generation 2 (Johto)

 In the DS remakes Johto has walking Pokemon, and it’s just about the coolest thing ever.
-The first Pokemon in your party follows you around (even keeping its shiny sprite!) and you can turn around and see it its happy or found you an item!
+The first Pokemon in your party follows you around (even keeping its shiny sprite!) and you can turn around and see if its happy or found you an item!
 This charm is something that reminds me every time why I love each of my cute Pokemon outside of battle and it’s honestly the feature I miss the most.

 Traveling to Kanto and being able to be Champion twice is too cool.
 It’s nice to challenge the Kanto gym leaders with a brand new team and once again reach the hall of fame.
-I spent much more time in Lavender town than was needed just listening to the new musical theme and thinking about how the place became much brighter.
+I spent much more time in Lavender town than was needed just listening to the updated theme and thinking about how the place became much brighter.

 Apricorn balls are basically free items and I love them.
 A free pokeball is the best kind of free item, because I never catch anything on my first throw.
 Also you can just having the running shoes set on the touch screen.
 No more pressing B!
 It sounds really lame, but after so long it’s pretty convenient.